liferay/generator-liferay-fragments/README.md

 - `import:watch`

+### Previewing fragments with a Liferay Server

+Sometimes you may want to see how a fragment will look once it has been imported to Liferay.
+With this command you can specify a Liferay Server and see your fragments rendered without importing them.
+Moreover, this command has also autoreload features, so you can make changes in your fragments rapidly.

+- `preview`

 ### Packaging fragments for distribution

 After you have finished the development of fragments, they can be distributed as a ZIP file, which can be imported inside any Liferay site.
 To prepare the ZIP file use the following method.